 The first one is depreciation.
 Cars start losing their value the moment you drive off the dealer lot.
 According to U.S. News, the average depreciation for all vehicles over the first five years is 49.1%, while luxury brands can lose a lot more than that.
 The average five-year depreciation for a Mercedes S-Class is 67.1%.
 For a BMW 7 Series, it’s a whopping 72.6%.

 Moreover, luxury cars can cost more to maintain and insure than economy cars.
-So you have to fork up not just the purchasing price.
+So what you have to fork up ends up being much more than just the purchasing price.
 And once luxury cars run out of warranty, they can also be more expensive to repair.

 Don’t forget, there’s opportunity cost as well.
-The money you spend on an expensive vehicle could have been put into your investment portfolio and earn a return year after year.
-That potential return — which can get compounded as time goes by — is the opportunity cost.
+The more money you spend on an expensive vehicle, the less you have to put into your investment portfolio.
+That potential return — which can get compounded as time goes by — is your opportunity cost.